 Make sure to consider how you’ll handle membership dues collection, tracking, and reporting.
 Take it from us: If you have membership management software that ties together your membership forms and your database, it’ll make the process much easier.

-You can learn more about membership form best practices—and how we’ve built them in to Neon CRM for Association’s membership form builder tool—in the article below!
+You can learn more about membership form best practices—and how we’ve built them into Neon CRM’s membership form builder tool—with this self-guided tour!

 Step 6: Marketing and Promotion